MicrosoulV3/TorrentTrader-v3/README.md

 TorrentTrader 2.8 updated to use mysqli and php 7.4.
 This script is not tested on 8+.
 If you wanna test it, feel free.
 Debugging code added to the top of backend/functions.php.
 Uncomment to use.
 This release is now named TorrentTrader 3.0
 ![](gitimage/1.jpg)

-# Recommended/Optional: Configure PHPMailer for Your Project To Send Emails Using Gmail Secure Apps
+# Recommended/Optional: Configure PHPMailer for your project to send emails using Gmail Secure Apps

 ## Step 1: Install PHPMailer using Composer